slackhq/tiny-thumb/README.md

 # Tiny Thumb 🤏
-A novel, efficient, and practical method of implementing lossy compression that produces visually appealing image thumbnails.
+A novel, efficient, and practical method for lossy image compression, that produces visually appealing thumbnails.

 ![](./img/tiny-thumb-ios.gif)